WindWalker01/BPSU-Bulletin/INSTALL.md

 This creates all tables used by the app (users, blogs, comments, notifications, etc.).

 > Tip: If you prefer a GUI, use phpMyAdmin or MySQL Workbench to import `public/bulletin.sql`.

+> Important: Please make sure to change the user, password, db name, port, and host according to your MySQL local account in the config.php file.

 ---